sudhansu1974/aiap-content-scraper/README.md

 3. Set the environment variables in Vercel dashboard
 4. Deploy!

-The application uses `@sparticuz/chromium` for serverless Puppeteer support, which automatically handles Chrome installation in Vercel's environment.
+The application uses Firecrawl's API for web scraping, which eliminates the need for browser dependencies in serverless environments.

 ### Troubleshooting Vercel Deployment

-If you encounter Chrome-related errors:
+If you encounter issues:

-1. **Environment Variables**: Ensure these are set in Vercel:
+1. **Environment Variables**: Ensure all required environment variables are set in Vercel
-   - `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true`
-   - `PUPPETEER_EXECUTABLE_PATH=/usr/bin/google-chrome`

-2. **Package Versions**: Check that you have compatible versions:
-   - `@sparticuz/chromium@131.0.1` (or latest)
-   - `puppeteer@24.11.2` (or latest)

-3. **Vercel Configuration**: Verify `vercel.json` is present with proper settings
+2. **API Keys**: Verify your Firecrawl and OpenAI API keys are valid and have sufficient credits

-4. **Function Timeout**: Monitor function timeout limits (current limit: 30 seconds)
+3. **Function Timeout**: Monitor function timeout limits (current limit: 30 seconds)

-5. **Fallback Strategy**: The app automatically falls back to system Chrome if @sparticuz/chromium fails

-6. **Common Error Messages**:
-   - "Could not find Chrome": Check environment variables
-   - "Input directory does not exist": Try updating @sparticuz/chromium version
-   - "Protocol error": Increase function timeout or reduce page complexity
+4. **Rate Limits**: Check if you're hitting API rate limits on Firecrawl or OpenAI

 For more details, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).